 - how to follow any emergency procedures

 Ask your employees what they think about training to make sure it's relevant and effective.
-Keeping training records will help you to identify when refresher training might be needed.
+Keeping training records will help you to identify when your employees might need refresher training.
 See consult your employees on health and safety.

 The information and training you provide should be in a form that is easy to understand.
-Everyone working for you should know what they are expected to do.
+Everyone working for you should know what they are need do.

 Remember some of your staff may have particular training needs, for example:

 - employees who are new to the job